jeromeagoncillo/jeromeagoncillo/README.md

-## Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on school project Search
+I’m currently working on school project: Search (
 - 🌱 I’m currently learning: Data Structures, Assembly,
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...